tjcchen/docker-compose/README.md

 ```

 ## Notice
-We need to switch node version 16.0 and below to run this backend service.
+We need to switch node version to 16.0 and below to run this backend service.

 ## License
 This project is licensed under the terms of the MIT License.